 Flora and fauna in dyes and dye-making

 Flowers found in a typical English garden, or even wildflowers in the countryside, can be used to produce a wide range of natural dyes.
-Most flowers, such as asters, dahlias and pansies, typically yield yellows and oranges, no matter the colour of their petals, as the colour instead comes from the stamens.
-Some plants do produce other hues, such as woad, which became the main indigo bearing dye plant in temperate climates after being introduced to Northern Europe over 2000 years ago.
+Most flowers, such as asters, dahlias and pansies, typically yield yellows and oranges no matter the colour of their petals.
+The colour instead comes from the stamens.
+Some plants produce other hues, such as woad, although its flowers are yellow.
+It became the main indigo bearing dye plant in temperate climates since its introduction to Northern Europe over 2000 years ago.
 Even weeds, vegetables and lichen can be used for dyeing.

 In order to produce an effective dye, plants are boiled and combined with a catalyst which helps them to bond with fibres.
 This catalyst is called a mordant and can be either brightening (alum, chrome and tin) or dulling (copper and iron).
 Once made, these dyes can be used on a variety of textiles.
 Here at MERL, we will soon be trying our hand at creating our own dye garden with the help of our gardening volunteers.